jgraph/mxgraph/README.md

 mxGraph
 =======

-mxGraph is a fully client side JavaScript diagramming library that uses SVG and HTML for rendering. [draw.io](https://www.draw.io) is our production-grade example that demonstrates extending the functionality of this library and how to deploy it in a secure, scalable amnner.
+mxGraph is a fully client side JavaScript diagramming library that uses SVG and HTML for rendering. [draw.io](https://www.draw.io) is our production-grade example that demonstrates extending the functionality of this library and how to deploy it in a secure, scalable manner.
 The [sources to draw.io](https://github.com/jgraph/draw.io) are also available.

 Note this is the release repo, only each release is pushed here.
-The development repo is https://github.com/jgraph/mxgraph2,  submit PRs and issues there.
+The development repo is https://github.com/jgraph/mxgraph2,  submit PRs there.

 The PHP model was deprecated after release 4.0.3 and the archive can be found [here](https://github.com/jgraph/mxgraph-php).